 Precision is essential for specification, but adding details makes a specification less manageable by both humans and machines.
 Decomposition in general involves as much computation as solving the problem in a monolithic way [7].
 Structuring the specification hierarchically to defer introducing lower-level details is a solution in the middle.
 Hierarchy corresponds to how real systems are designed, for example airplanes.
-The deferred details should be irrelevant to the higher level design, and specific to subsystems only.
+The deferred details should be irrelevant to the higher-level design, and specific to subsystems only.
 Some internal component details may be relevant to the higher levels, and be mentioned before decomposition of a specification to component specifications.
 Mentioning these details can make writing the specification easier, or these details may concern the interaction of some components, but not others.
-Another case is state that is relevant to designing how components interact but that need not be communicated during operation.

 We want to remove irrelevant details from the specification of each component.
 We do so by detecting which variables can be eliminated from a component's specification.
 The specification that results after the selected variables have been eliminated should be realizable, otherwise no component that implements that specification exists.
-This objective can be summarized as follows.